webmappsrl/geohub2/README.md

 ## Run geohub2 server from shell outside docker

-In order to start a hoqu server in local environment use the following command:
+In order to start a geohub2 server in local environment use the following command:

 ```sh
 geobox_serve geohub2